Estimated reading time: 8 minutes

 Working in Italy is a great way to get a job after graduation.
 If you’re considering studying abroad, it’s crucial to think about how your experience will look on paper when you come back home.
 Work experience will help you stand out from the crowd of other graduates.

 Simultaneously, when you study abroad in Italy, you can also improve your language skills by working alongside Italians who speak Italian only (unless you are lucky enough to find an employer who speaks English).
 This will give you plenty of opportunities for conversation practice!
-Working with Italians is one of the best ways to learn more about their culture and traditions while improving at speaking Italian simultaneously!
+Working with Italians is one of the best ways to learn more about their culture and traditions while improving your Italian simultaneously!

 What alumni have said about studying in Italy